On Location: North Myrtle Beach, South Carolina

 We are traveling from the top of the Grand Strand to the bottom and exploring the unique 14 communities that make up the Myrtle Beach area.
 We are visiting North Myrtle Beach, just south of Little River on the Grand Strand.
 North Myrtle Beach is nine miles of beautiful coastline with exciting attractions, hotels, restaurants – and a vibe all its own!
 Let’s dive right in.

 North Myrtle Beach is comprised of four smaller communities: Cherry Grove, Windy Hill, Ocean Drive, and Crescent Beach.
-It is also the birthplace of the shag dance back in the 1940s, popularized by the movie “Shag” in the late 1980s and filmed in North Myrtle Beach.
 Today, you can visit Fat Harold’s Beach Club and watch some of the finest shag dancers in the country show off their moves.

 The entertainment doesn’t stop with the shag, the Alabama Theatre is also located in North Myrtle Beach, at Barefoot Landing.
 The Alabama Theatre, affectionately named after the band “Alabama” that got their start in the Grand Strand, dazzles crowds with their nightly shows.